Tim Metcalfe: Family

-In May 2014, Dianne Bourne, reporting for the Manchester Evening News, said producers were looking to cast a disabled actor in his 40s.
-The character, named Howie, was branded a "cheeky chappy" by Bourne.
-Later, in September, it was revealed that Howie would be the cousin of Tim, with show producer Stuart Blackburn teasing Tim and Howie's relationship: "There is also going to be a new character called Howie arriving.
+In May 2014, Dianne Bourne of the Manchester Evening News, reported the show would be casting a disabled actor in his 40s for the character of Howie, a "cheeky chappy".
+In September, it was reported that Howie would be Tim's cousin.
+Producer Stuart Blackburn teased Tim and Howie's relationship: "There [will] be a new character called Howie arriving.
 He is Tim's cousin and will be providing much more fun for the Websters.
 In the past, Tim's relationship with Howie has been incredibly fragile.
 They never see eye to eye, and Howie loves winding up Tim."
-Despite Blackburn also mentioning that the show were in the final stages of auditioning and that Howie would begin appearing in early 2015, Howie never appeared.
+Despite Blackburn's reporting the show was in final stages of auditioning, with Howie set to appear in early 2015, the character of Howie never appeared.

-In March 2018, Ian Bartholomew joined the cast as Geoff Metcalfe, Tim's father.
-Geoff's relation to Tim was not revealed until transmission on 30 March, although viewers of the show guessed the twist beforehand.
-In July 2020, after the introduction of Geoff's ex-wife Elaine Jones (Paula Wilcox), fans began theorising that she is Tim's biological mother, despite Geoff telling Tim that his mother, whom he named Tessa Metcalfe, is dead.
-Producers later confirmed the theory to be correct.
+In March 2018, Ian Bartholomew joined the cast as Tim's father Geoff Metcalfe.
+Geoff's relationship to Tim was not revealed until transmission 30 March, though viewers of the show had already guessed the twist.
+In July 2020, following the introduction of Geoff's ex-wife Elaine Jones (Paula Wilcox), fans began guessing Elaine to be Tim's biological mother, despite Geoff telling Tim that his mother, a "Tessa Metcalfe", is dead.
+Producers later confirmed the fans' theory to be correct.